abinit/abinit/doc/developers/new_testsuite.md

 ## Test tools

 A command line tool `~abinit/tests/testtools.py` provide tools to work on writing tests.
-It provide help if run without argument.
+It provides help if run without argument.
 The available sub commands are described here.

 ### Diff

-The __diff__ subcommand provide a command line interface to the fldiff.py module.
+The __diff__ sub-command provide a command line interface to the fldiff.py module.
 It may be useful to compare output and reference file without running ABINIT each time like `runtest.py` would do.

-It allow the user to provide the same parameters that are passed by the testsuite.py when runtest.py is used.
+It allows the user to provide the same parameters that are passed by the testsuite.py when runtest.py is used.

 Use `~abinit/tests/testtools.py diff --help` for more informations.

 ### Explore

-This tool provide is helpful to explore a test configuration file.
-It provide a shell like interface where the user can move around the tree of the configuration file, seeing what constraints define the test.
-It also provide documentation about constraints and parameters using the show command.
+This tool provides is helpful to explore a test configuration file.
+It provides a shell like interface where the user can move around the tree of the configuration file, seeing what constraints define the test.
+It also provides documentation about constraints and parameters using the show command.
 Run `~abinit/tests/testtools.py explore` to use it.